Hunger in the Wilderness: A Lenten Journey with Mark

 <span data-mce-type=”bookmark” style=”display: inline-block; width: 0px; overflow: hidden; line-height: 0;” class=”mce_SELRES_start”>?</span>

-This year, Zion’s ELCA World Hunger Drive features a daily devotion!
+This year’s ELCA World Hunger Drive features a daily devotion with Pastor Keith!

-This brief video is the Lenten Devotion for the Fourth Day of Lent, Saturday, February 20, 2021.
+This brief video is the Lenten Devotion for the Nineteenth Day of Lent, Wednesday, March 10, 2021.

 The Question of the Day helps prepare you for next Sunday’s focus text in worship.
 These questions are posted here each day offering an opportunity for discussion.
 (Just click in the title of this post and you will be taken to the discussion window.)
 Try it out for a week and see how Jesus will use your time of pondering upon God’s word to deepen your faith.